Nathan-Roll1/PerceptualAdaptation/preregistration.md

 3. Function words and high-frequency words will show higher accuracy across all conditions
 4. Word accuracy will show a U-shaped pattern across sentence positions, with beginning and end words showing higher accuracy than middle words
 5. Human and ASR difficulty patterns will be moderately correlated (r = 0.4-0.6)
+6. Gender matching effects, if present, will be small (d < 0.2) and may interact with talker L1 background
+7. Listeners with L2 experience will show 3-5% accuracy improvement when the L2 matches the talker's L1, suggesting transfer of accent-specific perceptual knowledge